- Workforce Solutions

-The 2014 Expo on March 20 will welcome 450 students from Evanston Township, Glenbrook North, Glenbrook South, Maine East, Maine South, Maine West, New Trier, Niles North, and Niles West.
+The 2015 Expo on April 14 welcomed over 500 students from Evanston Township, Glenbrook North, Glenbrook South, Maine East, Maine South, Maine West, New Trier, Niles North, and Niles West.

-Manufacturing Expo would not be possible without the support of Oakton’s sponsors and corporate partners.
+Manufacturing Expo would not have been possible without the support of Oakton’s sponsors and corporate partners.
 A special thanks to all of them!

 Manufacturing Business Partners

 Oakton partners with the following companies and organizations to increase awareness about educational pathways that can lead to exciting, high-paying careers in advanced manufacturing and engineering technology.

 Chicago Workforce Partnership

 Since its introduction in July 2012, the Partnership has implemented numerous policy changes to align occupational training services with current and projected business needs -- amplifying private sector awareness of the region’s workforce resources, and leading to deeper business engagement.